 For more analysis, see “A Slow Train to the Future of CRC Leadership,” by Clayton Libolt.

 Of much larger consequence for the future is the adoption of the Reimagining Ministry Shares report (Agenda, pp. 110-118).
 After some initial procedural wrangling and confusion, delegates agreed to change the whole ministry share system.
 Currently, denominational budgets are created and churches are asked to contribute an amount per-member to meet that budget.
 Starting in 2021, churches will be asked to work within each classis to pledge a specific amount, and denominational budgets will be prepared based on those pledges.
+Synod built in a year for this system to get up and running.
+For the next year, councils and classes will be encouraged to discuss the new system.
+Final approval for proceeding with the new system will come from Synod 2020.
 See also “Synod 2019 Upends Ministry Share System” and “Not Our Grandparents’ Ministry Shares,” by Clayton Libolt.